sanskrit/raw_etexts_english/blogs/manasataramgini/2008-11-04_a-yogin-and-his-duti.md

 +++
-title = "A yogin and hisxa0dUtI"
+title = "A yogin and his dUtI"

 +++
 Being fooled by the outward appearance of a prescription in a tantra, or